Mitigating Hidden Confounding Effects for Causal Recommendation: Related Work

 \subsubsection{Deconfounding for Hidden Confounders}

-For general recommendation, there are a few works~\cite{DCF-recsys20,InfoConfounding} that aim to mitigate the hidden confounding bias without direct measurement.
-DCF~\cite{DCF-recsys20} considers hidden confounders, and assumes that they are related to exposures.
-Thus, DCF learns a exposure model to compute substitutes for confounders.
-By leveraging the substitutes, DCF removes the impact of hidden confounders on ratings.
-However, such substitute confounder estimation is not guaranteed to address arbitrary hidden confounder, especially when the confounder is weakly related to the exposure. \cite{InfoConfounding} considers the case that model inputs (user and item feature vector) contain unknown confounders, which affect the treatment (defined as the recommendation strategy) and outcomes.
-This work learns certain biased representations and discard the biased component when inference.
-This process is based on information bottleneck and does not require explicit identification of the confounder.
-However, confounders are not necessarily included in model inputs, \eg news events.
-HCR does not assume that confounding effects are fully reflected in embedding representations.
-Instead, HCR focuses on general confounders that simultaneously affect item attributes and user feedback.
+DCF~\cite{DCF-recsys20} considers hidden confounders related to exposures and learns exposure models to compute substitutes.
+However, DCF's substitute confounder estimation may not effectively address hidden confounders weakly related to exposures. \cite{InfoConfounding} addresses the case where hidden confounders affect treatment and outcomes in model inputs.
+Biased representations are learned and the biased component is discarded during inference using an information bottleneck approach.
+However, confounders such as news events may not be included in model inputs.
+Instead, HCR focuses on general confounders affecting item attributes and user feedback, without assuming that confounding effects are fully reflected in embedding representations.

-For sequential recommendation, ~\cite{Wang2022UnbiasedSR} proposes an unbiased approach by modeling the hidden confounder.
-Assuming that the hidden confounder can be estimated with historical interactions, this work estimates the confounder with GRU.
-Then IPW is used to achieve de-confounding, where propensities are defined by estimated confounders.
-DEMER~\cite{Shang2019EnvironmentRW} also considers hidden confounders in sequential scenario, but focuses on reinforcement learning based recommendation.
-This work leverages a confounding agent to simulate the confounding effect of hidden confounders when formulating the environment reconstruction.
-Then confounder embedded policy and the compatible discriminator are proposed to achieve a deconfounded environment reconstruction.
-These two methods model hidden confounders through exploiting historical user feedback or simulation of a confounding agent in an interactive environment.
-However, it is difficult to adapt these methods to general recommendation settings.
-Moreover, disentangling hidden confounding effects from observed data remains an open problem without enough inductive bias or supervised information~\cite{zheng2021disentangling}.
-Instead, we regard item attributes as treatment and identify the causal effect without explicitly modeling the hidden confounder.
+For sequential recommendation, ~\cite{Wang2022UnbiasedSR} proposes an unbiased approach by modeling hidden confounders.
+This work achieves de-confounding using IPW with estimated propensities.
+DEMER \cite{Shang2019EnvironmentRW} focuses on reinforcement learning-based sequential recommendation and uses confounding agents to simulate confounders in the environment reconstruction.
+It introduces a confounder embedded policy and a compatible discriminator for deconfounded environment reconstruction.
+However, adapting these methods to general recommendation settings is challenging.
+Disentangling hidden confounding effects without sufficient inductive bias or supervised information remains an open problem \cite{zheng2021disentangling}.
+Instead, HCR identify the causal effect directly without explicitly modeling the hidden confounder.